Transferring Your SEVIS Record to Columbia (F-1 Student)

 The "release date" is the date on which you want Columbia to have ownership of your SEVIS record.
-We cannot issue an I-20 (Certificate of Eligibility, COE) for you until your record is released to us.
+We cannot issue an I-20 (Certificate of Eligibility) for you until your record is released to us.

-This will require you to meet with your current international student advisor to establish the date they will release your SEVIS record to Columbia.
+This will require you to meet with your current international student adviser to establish the date on which they will release your electronic SEVIS record to Columbia.